 Teaching for Practice: “Strategies for Successful Clinical Teaching.”

-This article is one in a series on the roles of adjunct clinical faculty and preceptors, who teach nursing students and new graduates to apply knowledge in clinical settings.
+This article is one in a series on the roles of adjunct clinical faculty and preceptors, who teach nursing students and new graduates to apply knowledge in clinical settings, you can go here for moda.
 Emphasizing the importance of creating a positive learning environment, the authors offer strategies for clinical teaching.